2i2c-org/2i2c-org.github.io/content/blog/2025/github-action-secrets-forked-repositories/index.md

 authors:
   - Chris Holdgraf
 categories:
-- service
+- upstream-impact
 tags:
 - learning
-- open source
-- github actions
+- how-to
-- continuous integration
+- open-source
 ---

 If you've worked with GitHub Actions in open source projects, you might encounter a hard-to-debug error where repository secrets are simply _empty_.
 That's probably because the PR is from a forked repository!
 Here's a little learning we had after losing a bunch of time figuring this out: